cds-snc/gcds-docs/pull_request_template.md

 **Ready for review (all items must be checked):**
 - [ ] I have verified the English and French versions are accurate, consistent, and properly displayed.
-- [ ] I have verified content follows GC plain language and writing standards (if applicable).
+- [ ] I have verified content follows GC Design System product content standards (if applicable).
 - [ ] I have verified changes on mobile viewports.
 - [ ] I have verified changes across supported browsers.
 - [ ] I have checked accessibility and ensured accessibility requirements continue to meet standards. :accessibility: